anaibol/awesome-serverless/README.md

 * [Serverless Machine Learning in Action](https://www.manning.com/books/serverless-machine-learning-in-action) - A book on how to build serverless machine learning applications on public clouds like AWS, Azure, and GCP.
 * [Spring Microservices in Action, Second Edition](https://www.manning.com/books/spring-microservices-in-action-second-edition) - A book on how to build microservice-based applications using Java and the Spring platform and how to efficiently monitor and log your microservices operations.
 * [Spring Quickly](https://www.manning.com/books/spring-quickly) - A book that teaches you how to build professional-quality applications using Spring and Spring Boot.
+* [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - A book that teaches the architectural, operational, and data management techniques that power cloud-based data infrastructure built on the Microsoft Azure platform

 ### Courses
 * [Serverless JavaScript by Example](https://www.packtpub.com/web-development/serverless-javascript-example-video) - Become dexterous with live demonstrations on serverless web development.